|

 Todus angustirostris (monotypic)

-(this genus, with 5 species (4 in this list), endemic to the Caribbean)
+(this genus, with 5 species, endemic to the Caribbean)

 Todus subulatus